How to Do a Year in Review Video on Instagram

 Click "Press to upload" and choose "Photo Library" to grab the images and photos on your phone.

 If you've added them all to an album prior to this, tap on the Album tab at the top to open the album and select only those photos and videos.
-Once you've selected everything you want to include in your 2023 recap video, hit "Add" in the top right hand corner.
+Once you've selected everything you want to include in your 2025 recap video, hit "Add" in the top right-hand corner.

-It'll take a few seconds for Kapwing to process and upload all of your media, but once it's finished, they'll be automatically added to the timeline and ready to edit.
+It'll take a few seconds for Kapwing to process and upload all of your media, but once it's finished, it'll be automatically added to the timeline and ready to edit.

 Step 2) Trim and Arrange Your Photos and Videos